HomeTop HeadlinesKimmel Mocks Trump With Brutal New Nickname

 Kimmel’s Week of Trump Material

 The ballroom segment came after Kimmel returned from a week-long voluntary absence.
-ABC had aired reruns of “Jimmy Kimmel Live!” the week of May 11 as a deliberate show of solidarity with Colbert, whose final episodes were airing that same week on CBS.
-Jimmy Fallon made the same call over at NBC.
+ABC had aired reruns of “Jimmy Kimmel Live!” the week of May 11 as a deliberate show of solidarity with Stephen Colbert, whose final episodes were airing until May 21 on CBS.

-During his time away, he traveled to New York to make appearances supporting his fellow late-night hosts before returning to Los Angeles for new episodes.
+During his time away, he traveled to New York to make appearances supporting his fellow late-night host before returning to Los Angeles for new episodes.

 His Monday show focused on Trump’s recent trip to China, where the president met with Xi Jinping.
 Kimmel joked that the real reason for the summit was so Trump could “see all of the factories where his America First merchandise is made,” because, as he put it, “you got to check on the hats.”